Evilcome/bootstrap-files/README.md

 # bootstrap-files

-A docker-compose file of personal sites.
+A docker-compose example of personal sites.

 ## Prepare